 A U.S. representative who has been pressing the Treasury Department, Federal Reserve, and Commodity Futures Trading Commission (CFTC) with questions about the gold and silver markets has asked Attorney General William P. Barr to try to intervene and get answers from the commission.

 In a letter dated November 1 and made public today, the U.S. representative, Alex W. Mooney, Republican of West Virginia, commends Barr for the Justice Department's recent criminal prosecution of manipulation in the monetary metals futures markets.

-Further, Mooney complains to the attorney general that the CFTC is "apparently unwilling to answer a few straightfoward questions which I and others have repeatedly posed, including questions about unusual activity" in the exchange for physicals mechanism.
+Further, Mooney complains to the attorney general that the CFTC is "apparently unwilling to answer a few straightforward questions which I and others have repeatedly posed, including questions about unusual activity" in exchange for physicals mechanism.

 The commission has not replied to him despite repeated inquiries.

 "Given the CFTC's delays in answering questions about these notable developments," Mooney writes in his letter to the attorney general, "I would like the Department of Justice to examine the matter and provide me with the scope and purpose of EFP use, its legality, and whether full disclosure of EFP activity is (or should be) required."